Let the Battle Begin!

 CentOS is also constructed to be very stable and secure but as a result, many of the core systems may run older, more mature software versions with security updates that are backported from Redhat as needed.
 CentOS is also a solid choice for medium-large sized businesses and, websites that require cPanel.
 While the CentOS user base is smaller than Ubuntu, CentOS still houses an online community and also provides premium support options if you so desire.

-Ubuntu server has very good support for container virtualizations as well as cloud deployment which shows its influence in the market compared to CentOS.
+Ubuntu servers have excellent support for container virtualization as well as cloud deployment which shows its influence in the market compared to CentOS.
 As of June 2019, “Canonical announced full enterprise support for Kubernetes 1.15 kubeadm deployments, its Charmed Kubernetes, and MicroK8s; the popular single-node deployment of Kubernetes.“1 Not to be outdone, CentOS offers three private cloud choices as well as a public cloud platform through AWS.
 CentOS provides a mature platform in this area and offers excellent documentation.
 The chart below identifies the overall usage of cloud-based preferences as of June 2019 via EC2 Statistics compiled from Amazon.

 Steam provides comparisons on their gaming platforms noting the number of users that run Ubuntu on their systems.
 Currently, over 30% percent of all Steam users are running on Ubuntu, followed by 49% of other different Linux distros.
 Granted, gaming on Linux is not entirely related to the hosting industry but, it does show how widely Ubuntu is accepted and used across multiple sectors.

 Because Ubuntu updates more often than CentOS, it does not necessarily mean that CentOS is less stable or secure.
 Those ongoing modifications can come at a cost though especially if a newer software version of a core Ubuntu system is updated, it may cripple existing websites that may depend on the older software version which in turn may impact functionality and/or stability.
-Also in regards to security, Ubuntu does force the use of sudo initially as the main user and, disables the root user by default.
+Also, with regard to security, Ubuntu does force the use of sudo initially as the main user and, disables the root user by default.
 This limits the possibility of running commands that may be harmful to the system.

 Do you have further thoughts or questions about what system would work best for you?
 If so, don’t hesitate to reach out to one of our Solutions team members today to learn how you can take advantage of these technologies to increase sales and customer interactions for your business.
 We have the info you need to make an informed decision regarding the advantages of our hosting services and solutions.
-If you are having any problems with an existing site or server, please contact our Support team via call, chat or email at email@example.com today and allow us help!
+If you are having any problems with an existing site or server, please contact our Support team at 800.580.4985, open a chat, or email us at email@example.com today and allow us help!